Arisa Igarashi: 2019–2020: World Championships bronze

 In the first half of the 2019 season, Higashino and Watanabe has won a title in the Malaysia Masters.
 She reached the finals in the All England Open, losing to Zheng Siwei and Huang Yaqiong.
 Together with the National team, she won the silver medal at the Asia Mixed Team Championships and at the Sudirman Cup.
 In the second half of 2019 season, Higashino added a cap by defending the Hong Kong Open title, and became a finalists in the Thailand Open.
 Their journey in the remainder of the season does look quite difficult.
 In four meetings against Zheng Siwei and Huang Yaqiong, they only managed to win once, in the group stage of the World Tour Finals; the rest were losses in the semi-finals of the World Championships, French Open and World Tour Finals.
 The head-to-head record between the pairs stood at 2–8.

 Due to the COVID-19 pandemic, numerous tournaments on the 2020 BWF World Tour were either cancelled or rescheduled for later in the year.
 Higashino competed in the national events in December, and managed to claim his fourth mixed doubles consecutive title at the Japanese National Championships with Watanabe.

 2021: Second All England title, Olympic bronze, and World Championships silver

-In March, Higashino and Watanabe won the mixed doubles title in the All England Open.
-In July, she competed at the 2020 Tokyo Olympics in the mixed doubles with Watanabe, and clinched a bronze medal after winning the bronze medal game against Tang Chun Man and Tse Ying Suet in straight games.
-After the Olympics, Watanabe and Higashino reached five finals, winning the Denmark and French Opens, and became a finalist in the Indonesia Open, World Tour Finals, and also at the World Championships.
+In March, Higashino and Watanabe won their second All England Open title, defeating teammates Yuki Kaneko and Misaki Matsutomo in the final.
+In July, she represented Japan at the 2020 Tokyo Olympics in mixed doubles with Watanabe.
+The pair won the bronze medal after defeating Hong Kong's Tang Chun Man and Tse Ying Suet in straight games.

+Following the Olympics, Higashino helped Japan win silver medals at the Sudirman Cup in Vantaa and the Uber Cup in Aarhus.
+Higashino and Watanabe also reached five finals, winning the Denmark Open and French Open, and finishing as runners-up at the Indonesia Open and World Tour Finals.
+They concluded the season with a silver medal at the World Championships in Huelva, losing in the final to Thailand's Dechapol Puavaranukroh and Sapsiree Taerattanachai.